Decision readiness before execution debt

 Decision Readiness Radar

 Transformation drift rarely comes from one visible failure.
-It usually appears as an uneven readiness profile: strong governance in one area, weak ownership in another, invisible dependencies somewhere else, and scope being carried by narratives instead of traceable decisions.
+It usually appears as an uneven readiness profile: weak assumptions in one area, unclear ownership in another, hidden dependencies somewhere else, and scope being carried by narratives instead of traceable decisions.

 Profile